hbctraining/Peak_analysis_workshop/lessons/04_peak_annotation_and_visualization.md

 ## Peak annotation
 Understanding the biological questions addressed by ChIP-seq experiments begins with annotating the genomic regions we have identifed as peaks with genomic context.
 In order to interpret these binding regions, a number of different peak annotation tools exist.
 Some examples include [Homer](http://homer.ucsd.edu/homer/motif/), [GREAT](https://pmc.ncbi.nlm.nih.gov/articles/PMC4840234/) (a web-based tool), [ChIPpeakAnno](https://www.bioconductor.org/packages/devel/bioc/vignettes/ChIPpeakAnno/inst/doc/ChIPpeakAnno.html) and [ChIPseeker](https://www.bioconductor.org/packages/devel/bioc/vignettes/ChIPseeker/inst/doc/ChIPseeker.html).

+**How do peak annotation tools work?**

 Because many cis-regulatory elements are close to transcription start sites of their targets, it is common to associate each peak to its nearest gene, either upstream or downstream.
 Annotation tools  **apply methods to calculate the nearest TSS to the given genomic coordinates and annotates the peak with that gene**.
 However, problems exist in regions where multiple genes are located in close proximity.
 Different tools address this complex issue using different approaches and this can result in varying results.

 <p align="center">
 <img src="../img/nearest_gene_image.png"  width="800">